Gene Pukall: Early life

+Career

 Debut

 Pukall turned professional in April 2000 in the Neuruppin, Brandenburg, Germany.
-In his debut Pukall lost on points to Danny Oleksy over four rounds.
+In his debut, Pukall lost on points to Danny Oleksy over four rounds.

 German title

 He suffered defeat in his contest for the German heavyweight championship when he was stopped by Andreas Sidon.

 WBU World Heavyweight title

-Pukall became the World Boxing Union V. heavyweight World Champion on March 5, 2011 by defeating fellow German Ingo Jaede in the Hohenschoenhausen, Berlin, Germany.
+Pukall became the World Boxing Union V. Heavyweight World Champion on March 5, 2011, by defeating fellow German Ingo Jaede in the Hohenschoenhausen in Berlin.